CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 or,

-> For security vulnerabilities, we will only guarantee support for the
+> For security vulnerabilities, the maintainer(s) will only commit to
-> last two major versions of Foo-Bar.
-As of this release, that is
+> supporting for the last two major versions of Foo-Bar.
+As of this
-> v1.4.x and v1.6x.
+> release, that is v1.4.x and v1.6x.

 ## Installation and usage issues